tower-rs/tower/guides/building-a-middleware-from-scratch.md

 In ["Inventing the `Service` trait"][invent] we learned all the motivations behind [`Service`] and why its designed the way it is.
 We also built a few smaller middleware ourselves but we took a few shortcuts in our implementation.
-In this guide we're going to build `Timeout` as it exists in Tower today without taking any shortcuts.
+In this guide we're going to build the `Timeout` middleware as it exists in Tower today without taking any shortcuts.

 Writing a robust middleware requires working with async Rust at a slightly lower level than you might be used to.
 The goal of this guide is to demystify the